dylanbeattie/linebreakers.band/booking.md

 ---
 ## How to book The Linebreakers

 **TL;DR: Book us all to speak at your conference.
-Give us a proper stage, PA system, and an audience who like loud rock music full of nerdy jokes.
-We'll do the rest.**
+Give us a proper stage, PA system, and an audience who like loud rock music full of nerdy jokes, and we'll do the rest.**

+<iframe width="640" height="360" src="https://www.youtube.com/embed/NXagudbeHcI?si=quigYYy8YzIuXTW-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 So you're running some sort of tech event.
 A conference, a geek festival, your company's having a tech day, that kind of